 ICS data through the looking glass

-We analyzed data from ICS endpoints that are part of the IT/OT network, not including ICS endpoints from air-gapped systems or those without an internet connection.
+We analysed data from ICS endpoints that are part of the IT/OT network, not including ICS endpoints from air-gapped systems or those without an internet connection.
 These endpoints can be found in different IT/OT network levels, except the process and control levels.
 Moreover, the ICS endpoints we identified were running Windows operating systems.

 We filtered out obvious test machines, endpoints used by penetration testers, and endpoints from universities to ensure that our data came from real ICSs and that the malware detection data was not skewed by penetration testers, researchers, and student machines.